Ephigenia/mite-cli/README.md

 Pipe a note’s content (preferably from other outputs) to `mite new`:

     echo "my new note" | mite new projectx programming 60+

+#### Start & Open Entry

+In case you don’t know what to track exactly or which tasks you’d be doing while you’re doing them you can create a new entry and open the note in an editor.
+The note will get saved as soon as you close the editor:

+    mite new "started" ProjectX Programmierung 1+ | xargs -n1 mite amend --editor

 ### Tracker